Provim-Gaming/nylon/README.md

 # Nylon

-It's a library for creating serverside entities with custom models and animations, without requiring client mods.\
+It's a library for creating serverside content using custom models and animations, without requiring client mods.\
-Nylon is a bridge between models created with [Animated Java](https://animated-java.dev/docs/home) and serverside entities written using [Polymer](https://github.com/Patbox/polymer), allowing you to combine fancy custom models, textures and animations made in [Blockbench](https://www.blockbench.net/) with completely custom mob logic and AI.
+Nylon is a bridge between models created with [Animated Java](https://animated-java.dev/docs/home) and serverside content (like entities and blocks) written using [Polymer](https://github.com/Patbox/polymer), allowing you to combine fancy custom models, textures and animations made in [Blockbench](https://www.blockbench.net/) with completely custom block / mob logic.

 ## Setup